mbuckler/personal-website/content/post/bad-dnn-asic.md

 optimizing for only CNNs is a huge oversight.

 	It is important to point out however that not all hardware must aspire to be purely generic.
-Part of the reason why the hardware community has been so interested in CNNs is the many interesting and effective ways to accelerate them.
+After all, part of the reason why the hardware community has been so interested in CNNs is the many interesting and effective ways to accelerate them.
 This includes [my own work](https://arxiv.org/abs/1803.06312)!
 Also, while Google servers may